Financial planning tools and services to put you on the path to the future you want

 If the retiree is lucky enough to be entering a life of leisure, you may want to celebrate their retirement with an event focused on their favorite hobby.

 If the retiree is someone who would enjoy a themed event, here are a few ideas.

-- If they are relocating, you could plan a party around their new location.
+Relocation: If they are relocating, you could plan a party around their new location.
 A Costa Rican party could have jungle decorations and everyone could wear Hawaiian shirts for example.

 Travel: A traveler might appreciate an around the world party with maps and food from all over the globe.
 Guests could wear attire from their favorite destination and offer travel tips to each other.

-- You could do a “This is Your Life” party where you recount the retiree’s entire biography with pictures, speeches and surprise guest appearances.
+This is Your Life: You could do a “This is Your Life” party where you recount the retiree’s entire biography with pictures, speeches and surprise guest appearances.

 So often in our culture, work is work and home is home.
 There is not a lot of mixing of the two environments.
 Some of the best retirement parties mix the guest list and this gives a really powerful opportunity for people to learn about the retiree.

 If you are having music at the party, you could create a playlist of songs appropriate to aging and retirement.
 Maybe make it a karaoke party with only retirement themed songs on the system…

 Some suggestions to get you started: